Post-Operative Care Instructions for A-P Vaginal Repair

 3. Recovery period for the A-P Vaginal Repair

-- Recoveries vary, but within 2-3 days after the A-P Vaginal Repair, you can have movement and walk around.
-You should refrain from daily activities within 3-5 days after the surgery.
-You may return to work within 5-7 days after the surgery.
+- Recoveries vary, you may return to work after 5-7 days of the surgery.
 Moreover, you should follow Dr. Vitasna’s appointment for follow up examination or treatment.

 - Within 2 weeks after the A-P Vaginal Repair, tissues are beginning to produce and form new blood capillaries and the surgical wound are expected to start healing.
 You may start your daily activities gradually.

 - Within 2-4 weeks after the A-P Vaginal Repair, the surgical wound is expected to heal appropriately, you may start your usual activities gradually, strenuous physical activities should be limited.